THE TEAM

 CURRICULUM ADVISOR

-Jolene Travis is a dedicated music educator with a passion for building strong, high-achieving band programs.
-As a band director at Copperas Cove ISD, she has led ensembles to consistent success in concert and marching settings.
-With a commitment to student growth, Jolene fosters an environment of discipline, teamwork, and musical excellence, inspiring young musicians to reach their fullest potential.
+Jolene Travis is a dedicated music educator with a passion for building strong, student-centered band programs.
+During her time teaching at Crandall ISD and Copperas Cove ISD, she has led her ensembles to consistent success in concert, marching, and jazz settings.
+With a commitment to student leadership and growth, Jolene fosters an environment of discipline, teamwork, and musical excellence, inspiring young musicians to reach their fullest potential.

 JONAH HAMMETT